Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

     1. Initialize the client with the **await** keyword: `await using client = new IotHubDeviceClient(...);`.
 The client will be disposed when it goes out of scope.
   - For more information, see <https://learn.microsoft.com/dotnet/api/system.iasyncdisposable>.
   - `DirectMethodRequest` constructor for module-initiated direct method calls requires the method name as a parameter; the property is not settable directly.
+- When including a certificate chain when using X509 authentication, the chain will no longer be validated nor installed to the local certificate store.

 #### Notable additions